 "Hmm, you ok?
 Is it another headache?"
 Connie asked, tilting her head to look closely at Vanilla.

 "Y-yea, I'm fine.
 Come on, maybe we can go through the shack to reach it."
 He replied, heading up the incline.
-Up close he could see the shack was quite run down, several holes could be seen in the roof, and the wood looked quite weather-worn.
-Connie wasn't kidding when she said 'Some time' had passed.
-Trying the door, Vanilla grunted with effort when it wouldn't budge in the slightest.
+Up close, he could see the shack was a mess, holes littered the roof, and the wood looked quite weatherworn and rotten in places.
+Connie was not kidding when she said "Some time" had passed.
+Trying the door, Vanilla grunted with effort when it would not budge in the slightest.

 "It's locked!"
 He hissed, letting go of the handle.
 Connie walked up slowly, now looking uneasy again, but kept it from showing in her voice.